Creamy Dijon Mustard Sauce

 This recipe though is specifically a Dijon mustard recipe.
 English mustard is quite a bit stronger than Dijon and even though I sometimes use it in my gravy, I would not use English mustard in this recipe as I fear it would make it too strong.

-This recipe calls for two types of mustard, wholegrain and Dijon.
-For both types, I used the Maille brand which is a well known French Mustard brand.
+For both types, I used the Maille brand which is a well-known quality French Mustard brand.
 It has just the right amount of strength for this recipe, and contributes to make a great French mustard sauce (sauce moutarde).

 One of my favourite products with Dijon mustard is Dijonnaise, which is just perfect in a typical French ham (jambon) baguette sandwich.
 Dijonnaisse is a mixture of Dijon mustard and mayonnaise.
 Really there is no sandwich better.